GabSouza98/generic-fixture/README.md

 It's possible to customize any attribute in generation.

-To do this, it is necessary to use a HashMap whose key value is the name of the attribute and the key value is customized, as shown in the example below.
+To do this, it is necessary to use a HashMap whose **key** is the name of the attribute and the **value** is customized, as shown in the example below.

 ``` Java
 HashMap<String, Object> customFields = new HashMap<>();